Blendify/blender-manual/blender_docs/manual/editors/3dview/object/properties/relations/parents.rst

 Non-Uniform Scale
 -----------------

-A parent with non-uniform scale and rotation in relation to it's child may cause a *shear* effect.
+A parent with non-uniform scale and rotation in relation to its child may cause a *shear* effect.

 While this is supported by parenting, the shear will be lost when the parent is cleared since it can't be represented by location, scale and rotation.